Justin Nasseri

+Justin Nasseri is an experienced and decorated trial and appeal lawyer and a co-founder of Ross Nasseri LLP.
+He has a significant track record of success in complex commercial, regulatory, and professional liability matters.
+He is also a go-to litigator for civil or regulatory proceedings where there is a parallel criminal law component.
 Clients trust Justin’s advice because of his breadth of experience and battle-tested instincts and judgment.
-He has appeared as counsel before all levels of court in Ontario, numerous arbitral panels, and administrative tribunals including the Financial Services Tribunal, the Health Professions Appeal and Review Board, and the Discipline Committees of the College of Physicians and Surgeons of Ontario and the College of Naturopaths of Ontario.
+He has appeared as counsel before all levels of court in Ontario, numerous arbitral panels, and administrative tribunals including the Financial Services Tribunal, the Health Professions Appeal and Review Board, and the Discipline Committees of several Ontario health colleges.

 Justin is also widely published on litigation topics including contract law, civil and criminal procedure, and injunctive relief.
-His publication history includes works in the Annual Review of Civil Litigation, the Alberta Law Review, the Canadian Privacy Law Review, and the Advocates’ Society.
+His publication history includes works in the Annual Review of Civil Litigation, the Alberta Law Review, the Canadian Privacy Law Review, and the Advocates’ Journal.
 Justin is also frequently asked to speak at and write for legal education conferences hosted by the Law Society of Ontario, the Ontario Bar Association, and the Advocates’ Society.

 Justin is also a past Chair of the Executive Committee of the Ontario Bar Association’s Civil Litigation section, where he organized legal education programs and was involved in advocating for policy reforms that included increased adoption of technology and removing the need for pregnant counsel to wear robes in court.